elisecarter/bioelectrics-kda/README.md

 #### Save Session

-The current workspace is saved in the user specifified output folder.
+The current workspace is saved in a user specifified output folder.

 ### Analysis Menu